 An improvement team that has a clear picture of the relative value of resolving the various problems facing their organisation and addresses them in a systematic manner following a rigorous PDSA (Plan, Do, Study, Act) approach will be much more cost-effective than one which attempts to firefight and solve the next burning issue for the manager who shouts loudest.
 A team that has a clear view of the link between potential areas for improvement and the strategic priorities of the organisation will be even more effective.
 The former can be achieved by the use of Pareto when a company speaks with data.
 The latter, is through strategy deployment processes such as Hoshin Planning.

 Training – Who to train, how many and what in?

 Always a difficult question.

 One large multinational company I used to work for aimed for 10% of its entire workforce to be trained in operational excellence (OE) to some degree, whether that be problem-solving, Green Belt, or Black Belt training.
 This made for a massive number of problem solvers, and the team made very significant gains for a while, but also at a very significant cost.

 The programme eventually declined because of two main factors:

 The most vital piece of the puzzle is knowing what to work on.
-This will also tell an organisation whether the best approach is to train, at one end of the scale, small shopfloor teams in a limited problem solving toolset, or at the other end, a team of Six Sigma Black Belts to focus on complex issues that require Design of Experiment, Principal Components Analysis or similar arcane methodologies.
+This will also tell an organisation whether the best approach is, at one end of the scale, to train small shopfloor teams in a limited problem-solving toolset, or at the other end, to train a team of Six Sigma Black Belts to focus on complex issues that require Design of Experiment, Principal Components Analysis or similar arcane methodologies.
 It’s not about the size of the team, it’s about focus and quality.